 Promised Land Winter Pathways

 A winter hike in the Pike County woods is an invigorating experience.
-Promised Land State Park offers many great opportunities for getting out in nature no matter what the season with trails for hiking, cross country skiing or snow shoeing.
-Egypt Meadow or Bruce Lake are both good places along route 390 to park and begin your adventure.
-These trails are two you won’t want to miss on your next stay in the Pocono Mountains.
+Promised Land State Park offers trails for hiking, cross country skiing or snow shoeing.
+Egypt Meadow or Bruce Lake are both good places along Route 390 to park and begin your adventure.
+You won’t want to miss these trails on your next stay in the Pocono Mountains.

 Egypt Meadow Trail